chromium/chromium/docs/security/web-mitigation-metrics.md

 * Sanitizer creation: `kSanitizerAPICreated` and `kSanitizerAPIDefaultConfiguration` tell us how many Sanitizers are created and how many Sanitizers are created without custom configurations.
-* Sanitizing process: `kSanitizerAPIToString` and `kSanitizerAPIToFragment` counts the usage of two methods, `Sanitizer::sanitizeToString` and `Sanitizer::sanitize`.
+* Sanitizer method: `kSanitizerAPIToFragment`, `kSanitizerAPISanitizeFor`, and `kSanitizerAPIElementSetSanitized` measure which API entry point has been called.
-* `kSanitizerAPIActionTaken` shows how many times do the actual sanitize action has been performed while calling the Sanitizer APIs.
+* `kSanitizerAPIActionTaken` shows how many times a sanitize action has been performed while calling the Sanitizer APIs.
+(That is, on how many sanitizer calls did the sanitizer remove nodes from the input sets.)
 * Input type: `kSanitizerAPIFromString`, `kSanitizerAPIFromDocument` and `kSanitizerAPIFromFragment` tell us what kind of input people are using.